Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Effect of Mixed Sample Data Augmentation on Model Interpretability

-We plot our LeRF experiment in \cref{fig:LeRF-RaO}a.
-Grid size is set to $7 \times 7$.
-In our LeRF experiment, a slow decrease at early iteration steps, and a sharp decrease at later steps in the model's score tell two different things in two different subjects.
+In our LeRF experiment, a slow decrease at early iteration steps in the model's score tells two different things in two different subjects.
 The first category is the interpretability of the attribution method.
-It suggests that the attribution method is faithful to the model.
-Since removing the region where the attribution method pointed as redundant caused little change in the model score, it can be interpreted that the model did not take into account the region when making the decision.
-The second category is the robustness of the model.
-It suggests the model is robust.
-This is because removing small parts of the original input did not affect the model much, meaning that the model is robust to small occlusions.
+It suggests that the attribution method is \textit{faithful} to the model.
+Since removing the region where the attribution method pointed as redundant caused little change in the model score, it can be interpreted that the model takes little into account the region when making the decision.
+The second category is the occlusion robustness of the model.
+It suggests the model is \textit{robust to occlusions}.
+If removing small parts of the original input did not significantly affect the model, it suggests that the model is robust to occlusions.
 Reversely, the output score's steep drop at early steps and gradual drop at later steps can be interpreted as less faithful, or more sensitive.

-As so, it is not possible to separate the faithfulness and robustness in the deletion experiment.
+In other words, the deletion experiment shows the mixed effects of faithfulness and occlusion robustness.
 This is not a problem when the task is to compare the faithfulness of different attribution methods on the \emph{same} model.
-However, what we are doing is quantifying the faithfulness of \emph{different} models (different parameter set due to various augmentation schemes on the same architecture) on the same attribution method.
-Therefore, to analyze faithfulness only, we conduct an additional procedure - selecting the replaced grid randomly in the deletion experiment (RaO - Random Order) - depicted in \cref{fig:LeRF-RaO}b.
+However, what we are doing is quantifying the attribution map faithfulness to \emph{different} models (different parameter sets trained from different augmentation schemes on the same architecture).

+Therefore, to analyze faithfulness under the reduced effect of occlusion robustness, we propose Inter-Model Deletion.
+Inter-Model Deletion introduces an additional procedure that selects the replaced grid in Random Order (RaO) in the deletion experiment as depicted in Figure \ref{fig:inter-del}b.
 We repeat five different random orders per image to alleviate the impact of randomness.
 The rest of the settings are the same as LeRF.
-RaO tells only about robustness because the grids do not contain any information about the relevance scores created by the attribution map.
-Then, we obtain a new plot that the effect of robustness is removed by subtracting RaO from LeRF (\cref{fig:LeRF-RaO}c).
-We call this \emph{inter-model deletion}.
+RaO tells only about occlusion robustness because the grids do not contain any information about the relevance scores created by the attribution map.
+Then, we obtain a new plot that the effect of occlusion robustness is removed by subtracting RaO from LeRF (Figure \ref{fig:inter-del}c).
 Lastly, the area under the curve (AUC) is calculated for the final faithfulness score.
-The process is depicted in \cref{fig:LeRF-RaO}.
-We only plot the process curve on GradCAM because IBA follows the same order and tendency.
-A detailed explanation of the attribution map created by IBA is provided in the appendix.